Cincinnati Time Store

 The Cincinnati Time Store (1827–1830) was the first in a series of retail stores created by American individualist anarchist Josiah Warren to test his economic labor theory of value.
 The experimental store operated from May 18, 1827, until May 1830.
 He sold things at-cost plus a small markup for his time.
 It is usually considered to be the first time alternative currency labor notes were used, and as such the first experiment in what would later be called mutualism.

-He also founded stores in two utopian communities, New Harmony, Indiana, and at Modern Times, Long Island.
+Warren also founded stores in two utopian communities, New Harmony, Indiana, and at Modern Times, Long Island.
 The store in Cincinnati closed in 1830 with Warren being satisfied he demonstrated running and managing a business without the "erection of any power over the individual".

-His theory — replacing money with time — was turned into an actual practical demonstration project.
-It was the first such activity, preceding similar labor notes in Europe by more than 20 years, and still has implications for other concepts of currency such as cryptocurrencies.
+Warren's theory — replacing money with time — was turned into an actual practical demonstration project.
+It was the first such activity, preceding similar labor notes in Europe by more than 20 years.
+It has implications for other concepts of currency such as cryptocurrencies.
 Nonetheless, at the time it was the most popular mercantile institution in Cincinnati.